oakmac/immutable-paint-assignment/README.md

 - When a drawing is recovered from a saved state, the last 20 operations of "undo" should be remembered (you do not have to remember "infinite undo")
 - There should be a adjustable-pixel brush, a circle tool, a rectangle tool, and a bucket tool **at a minimum**.
-Feel free to add other fun brushes as time allows.
+Feel free to add other fun brushes, filters, or tools as time allows.

 ### Bonus Features